OwnLocal/ruby-style-guide/tlrd.md

     end
     ```

-* Indent `when` at the same level as `case`.
+* Indent `when` at the same level as `case`, and always preserve indentation of conditionals, array elements, parameters, etc.

     ```Ruby
-    case
-    when song.name == 'Misty'
-      puts 'Not again!'
-    when song.duration > 120
-      puts 'Too long!'
-    else
-      song.play
-    end
-    ```

-* When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.

-    ```Ruby
-    something = if condition
-                  this_thing
-                else
-                  that_thing
-                end

     kind = case year
            when 1850..1889 then 'Blues'
            when 1890..1909 then 'Ragtime'
            else 'Jazz'
            end

-    # or...
-    kind =
-      case year
-      when 1850..1889 then 'Blues'
-      when 1890..1909 then 'Ragtime'
-      else 'Jazz'
-      end
-    ```

-* Use empty lines between method definitions and also to break up a method into logical
-  paragraphs internally.

-* Avoid using `\` line continuations for anything but string concatenation.

-* Align parameters, hash keys and array elements if they span more than one line.
-Like this:

-    ```Ruby
     def send_mail(source)
       Mailer.deliver(to: 'bob@example.com',
                      subject: 'Important message',
                      body: source.text)
     end

-    # or
+    # or, if lines are too long...
+    kind =
+      case year
+      when 1850..1889
+        'Blues'
+      when 1890..1909
+        'Ragtime'
+      else
+        'Jazz'
+      end

     def send_mail(source)
       Mailer.deliver(
         to: 'bob@example.com',